 If you signed up with a guarantee and need to claim it, simply email [email protected] with your details and we will take care of the rest.

 We have partnered with companies like ProWritingAid, Scrivener, Todoist, The Novel Factory, and more.
-At the time of this writing a Member could save more than $120 USD if they took advantage of all the discounts.
+At the time of this writing, a Member could save more than $250 USD if they took advantage of all the discounts.
 That would pay your Elegant+ membership for over two years!

 We plan on adding more Partners to the list in the future, so the value will only increase.
 If you think your business would be a good match, contact us here.

 New or unpublished authors, from anywhere in the world (excluding Quebec, Canada), may enter the contest as long as they are an Elegant+ member and have a PayPal account.